 Mitral regurgitation – Mitral valve in the heart functions as doors for in and out of blood into the heart, and Mitral regurgitation occurs when the mitral valve does not close tightly enough.

 Pulmonary stenosis – Pulmonary stenosis is a condition where the valve pulmonary valve becomes too tight, and hard, that it makes it difficult for the heart to pump out the blood.

 Cardiac catheterization is a procedure done on heart where a small, thin hollow tube is inserted into the walls, or large blood vessels, cardiac chambers and valves both for the diagnostic and interventional purposes.
-This procedure can be used to perform a number of procedures which include coronary angioplasty, balloon septosomy, catheter ablation and many others to find out or diagnose if someone is carrying any disease related to heart muscle, valves, arteries or chambers.
+Get Cardiac Surgery Hospital India, This procedure can be used to perform a number of procedures which include coronary angioplasty, balloon septosomy, catheter ablation and many others to find out or diagnose if someone is carrying any disease related to heart muscle, valves, arteries or chambers.
 It can also be used to determine the pressure and blood flow in your heart.
 There are two types of catheterization: left heart catheterization and right heart catheterization.

 Heart block is a condition where the normal beats of the heart which is also called heart rhythm is impaired, this occurs due to a fault in the naturally occurring pacemaker.
 The main reason behind the heart block is disruption in the electrical conduction of the heart muscles that provides the capability to contract and relax.
 Heart block can be partial or complete.
 Partial heart block is happens when the electrical impulses in the heart get delayed or stopped, which ultimately causes irregular heart beat and lead to heart block.
 Whereas, a complete heart block occurs when the electrical signals going through the heart stops completely leading to a drop of about 40 times per minute of heartbeat.